bartolomej/awesomesearch/README.md

 - [FlexSearch](https://github.com/nextapps-de/flexsearch) - Next-Generation full text search library for Browser and Node.js
 - [bull](https://github.com/OptimalBits/bull) - Premium Queue package for handling distributed jobs and messages in NodeJS

+## Developing

+- before running, you need to have [Redis](https://redis.io/) installed on your machine.
+- run `yarn install` or `npm i` command to install dependencies
+- run `yarn start` or `npm start` to start both app processes in production

 ## Scripts